-These entries are per capita GDP of each country, expressed in "US dollars of 2000".
-That is, by dividing the value of each nation's per capita GDP in 2000 - expressed in its own currency - by its particular $F_M$ in (2.3) converts its GDP to its value in terms of US dollars of 2000.
+These entries are GDP of each country, expressed in "US dollars of 2000".
+That is, by dividing the value of each nation's GDP in 2000 - expressed in its own currency - by its particular $F_j^M$ in (2.3) converts its GDP to its value in terms of US dollars of 2000.
 If we put actual numbers in for the expressions, we could compare each cell to see just how much one nation's living standard exceeded that of another in 2000.

 Now we consider the additional complexity of comparing across time.
 Consider only the USA, shown in the first column of Table 2.1.
-How can we compare GDP of 1950 to that of 2000 or 2005, given that prices have increased over time, so the dollar was worth less in the later years compared to the earlier years?
-The easiest way to proceed is to form the following "exchange rate" between "dollars of 2000" and "dollars of Year t".
-In all of our examples, the year 2000 will be considered the base year, so to find out how much the price of a Big Mac has changed between 1950 and 2000 we form the following ratio:
+How can we compare GDP of 1950 to that of 2000 or 2018, given that prices have increased over time, so the dollar was worth less in the later years compared to the earlier years?
+The easiest way to proceed is to form the following "exchange rate" between "dollars of Year t" and "dollars of 2000" In the example below, the year 2000 will be considered the base year, so to find out how much the price of a Big Mac has changed between 1950 and 2000 we form the following ratio: